Office Now Open

-We are happy to announce that the State of Kansas has granted us the discretion to reopen our practice for your care.
-While they said we may “reopen” as of today your safety is our most important concern.
-As such, we will start to schedule you only when we have all of our systems, equipment and precautions in place to provide the safest possible environment we can create.
+Your safety is our most important concern.
 We have been working through this quarantine period to develop these plans so we anticipate the scheduling process to begin in the next few days.
 Feel free to call us if you’d like an appointment.

 Things will be very different and these changes will also create improvement.
 We have elevated our already high standard of care infection control protocols to meet or exceed CDC and ADA guidelines for coronavirus.
 For example, in addition to new masks, gowns and face shields we have installed HEPA vac filtration at each chair, some with attachments that vacuum right under our patients chin to quickly capture the aerosols.
-Additionally, we’re adding ionizers to trap virus particles in the central HVAC as a secondary precaution.
-Also, we will fog our office frequently throughout the day with a disinfectant fog that is nontoxic to us but 99.9% effective against corona viruses.
-Our staff will be outfitted with the best protective gear available and have their temperature taken each day as well.
+Additionally, we’ve added ionizers to trap virus particles in the central HVAC as a secondary precaution.
+Also, we are fogging our office frequently throughout the day with a disinfectant fog that is nontoxic to us but 99.9% effective against corona viruses.
+Our staff is outfitted with the best protective gear available and have their temperature taken each day as well.

 There will also be changes to your personal experience as well.
 Unfortunately, you won’t be able to just walk through the door.
 You’ll fill out a screening questionnaire in advance and when you arrive you’ll text us so we know that you’re in the parking lot.
 Once we are totally prepared we’ll meet you at the outside door, take your temperature and provide a mask for you if you don’t already have one.
 We will pre-evaluate your medical history to assess your health risk.